Fire & Smoke Mitigation Pricing

 Water is the most common tool used to extinguish fires, but water damage is a serious concern after a fire.
 If the property is not dried quickly, mold and additional structural damage will likely result.
 Using a fire extinguisher is a great way to put out a small fire quickly – before it gets out of hand.
 But cleaning up the residues from fire extinguishers can get complicated as well.
 Dry chemical fire extinguishers are very corrosive to metal surfaces.

-Fire and smoke mitigation carry with them a number of health and safety concerns that should not be left to the novice or untrained.
+Fire and smoke mitigation carry with them several health and safety concerns that should not be left to the novice or untrained.
 A general contractor might have a lower price than a professional fire mitigation company.
-They also may not carry the appropriate insurance coverages or have specialized training and certifications from reputable organizations like the Institute of Inspection, Cleaning and Restoration Certification, IICRC.
+They also may not carry the appropriate insurance coverages or have specialized training and certifications from reputable organizations like the National Organization of Remediators and Mold Inspectors, NORMI or the Institute of Inspection, Cleaning and Restoration Certification, IICRC.

 We will explore common types of fires or events: